michaeluno/admin-page-framework/readme.txt

 This is a PHP class-based WordPress library that helps to create option pages and form fields in the administration area.
 In addition, it helps to manage to save, export, and import options.

 <h5><strong>Who needs it?</strong></h5>
-WordPress plugin/theme developers who want to speed up creating setting forms, widgets, contact form etc. and don't want to require their users to install extra dependencies.
+WordPress plugin/theme developers who publish own products and want to speed up creating setting forms, widgets, contact form etc. and don't want to require their users to install extra dependencies.

 <h5><strong>Do my plugin/theme users have to install Admin Page Framework?</strong></h5>
 No. Include the generated framework files in your distribution package.
 You can generate your own framework files via `Dashboard` -> `Admin Page Framework` -> `Tools` -> `Generator`.